 What is Arson?

-A crime like arson can be done for profit or financial gain.
+A crime like arson is done for profit or financial gain.
 With this in mind, it is a criminal method of stealing money from the fire insurance company.
-To clarify; economic arson occurs when a place of business, a warehouse, an office, etc. is set to fire.
+Hence we will do a fire loss investigation.
+Economic arson occurs when a place of business, a warehouse, an office, etc. is set to fire.
 For instance, the motivation can be to decrease financial losses or recuperate investments.
 Sometimes arsonists will burn down depreciated assets to get money from insurance companies.

 Types of Arson